omolewaaa/POSTIT/README.md

 POSTIT

   This is a simple application that allows friends and colleagues create groups for notifications.
 This way one person can post notifications to everyone by sending a message once.
 The application allows people create accounts, create groups and add registered users to the groups, and then send messages out to these groups whenever they want.

-Template
+Template folder:
 This contains the user interfaces:
 •	A page for users to register and login
 •	A webpage page that allows registered users to create broadcast groups and add other registered users to created groups.